sunnykatiyar50/Tab-Anchor/README.md

 **⚙️ Behaviour**
 - **Navigation & close banners** — show or hide the red and orange warning banners.
 The lock remains active; only the banners are suppressed.
 - **Soft lock chip** — show or hide the floating bottom-right chip.
 The soft lock itself remains active.
+- **Hard lock — link behavior** — choose what happens when a link is clicked on a hard-locked tab: block navigation, open in a new tab in the same group, or open in a new tab outside any group.

 ---